 Build your team.
 Work with a team of up to three other Cadettes or on your own.
 Either way, plan to partner with the community.

 Make a plan and submit your Silver Award Project Proposal to carry out your Silver Award Take Action project.

 Then...

 Celebrate!
-GSMISTS recognizes Silver Award Girl Scouts at the annual GSMISTS Girl Scout Recognition Ceremony.
+GSMISTS recognizes Silver Award Girl Scouts at the GSMISTS Girl Scout Recognition Ceremony held annually in May.